 - whipping cream: either cooking cream or whipping cream works well.

 Equipment for this recipe

-For this particular recipe, I used a food processor to blend the cookies and a stand mixer to incorporate the cream cheese filling.
+For this particular recipe, I used a food processor attachment of my Ninja kitchen system to blend the cookies and a stand mixer to incorporate the cream cheese filling.
 If you need to grind the coffee like I did, a spice grinder works really well.
 I also used a 9-inch cake pan, though a spring foam pan would have been better, plus a larger baking dish for the water bath.